rouskinlab/seismic-rna/docs/_sources/howto/run/mask.rst.txt

 You can also exclude any arbitary positions from any reference sequence.
 A common reason to exclude a position is if the base is modified endogenously in a way that causes mutations during reverse transcription.
-To exclude an arbitrary position, use ``--exclude-pos`` followed by the name of the reference and the position to exclude.
+To exclude an arbitrary position, use ``--exclude-file`` followed by a file of all positions to exclude, in :doc:`../../formats/list/listpos` format.
-For example, ``--exclude-pos lititz 48`` would exclude positions 48 from the reference "lititz".

 Mask setting: Filter reads
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""